BjnNowak/frex/README.md

 Different type of data may be added this way:

 -   “soil” for soil feature;
--   “crops” for main crops distribution;
+-   “crops” for main crops distribution (conventional or organic);
+-   “organic” for organic crops distribution;
 -   “herds” for farm animal density.

 The distribution of crops and animals can vary over time, but an initial